-An F-18 fighter jet flyby, flag bearers and a burst of color from the Atlanta Fire Department highlighted a well put-together Closing Ceremony to the Games.
+An F-18 fighter jet flyby, flag bearers and a burst of colour from the Atlanta Fire Department highlighted a well put-together Closing Ceremony to the Games.

-Spectators were treated to a colorful procession of people and props, as they took advantage of the true southern spirit.
+Spectators were treated to a colourful procession of people and props, as they took advantage of the true southern spirit.